 Got Any Suggestions?

-This website is a work-in-progress, so if there’s anything I can do to make the site a more useful tool for you, please let me know.
+This website is a work-in-progress, so if there’s anything I can do to make the site a more useful resource for you, please let me know.
 I welcome your suggestions.

 And thanks so much for visiting.
 I hope you’ll feel that your time here was well spent.